star26bsd/ansible-role-mysql/README.md

       mysql_root_db_pass: foobar       # The root DB password

       # A list that has all the databases to be
-      # created and their replication status:
+      # created and their replication status, with optional initial data import:
       mysql_db:
            - name: foo
              replicate: yes
+             import_data: /data/dump.sql
            - name: bar
              replicate: no